dulljester/Assignment04/README.txt

 --Other instructions / comments to the user

-        Some "embarrassingly-parallel" tasks have been realized using Java threads -- via implementing the Callable interface as in the case of
-        Joiner class (used for generating candidate itemsets from L_{k-1} x L_{k-1} join), or extending Java SE7's RecursiveTask as in the case of RulesMiner class.
-        The datasets being small, this step may not look necessary, but it points to parallelization opportunities, so I though I might just as well add it.
-        If Joiner class is made to extend Thread/implement Runnable, managing memory with low-level start/join calls is harder: with support = 0.1 and confidence = 0.1 values as many as ~9200 rules are generated for sample data3, and on bluenose the program may run out of threads.
-        That is why Java SE7's ExecutorService API is used for managing threads.
-        To confine ourselves to meaningful rules only, we require support >= 0.05 and confidence >= 0.05 rather than 0.00

---Brief Description about bonus part

-        I follow the original paper "Fast Algorithms for Mining Association Rules in Large Databases" by Rakesh Agrawal and Ramakrishnan Srikant
-        They suggest that we can dispense with DB for support counting in subsequent iterations if we maintain a collection of frequent (k-1)-itemsets that reside within a certain transaction; the algorithm is called AprioriTid (hence my Java class).
-This is because not all transactions may carry large itemsets; we should keep only those that do; even this list will be further refined as the transactions with no k-large itemsets are dropped at subsequent iterations
-        Inside AprioriTid class, there is a private class CandidateItemsetsTID -- essentially a list of frequent $k-1$-itemsets tagged by an ID -- which is the transaction itself, because of our encoding (see above).
-All in all, the idea is implemented in AprioriTid :: public Map<Integer,Set<Long>> findAllLargeItemsets() ;
+        During the recursive process, when we run out of attributes but the classes are still mixed, we give the class label with "probability", which is essentially the fraction of 0-labels.
+If it is 50/50, we look at the parent node.

 --Code Design

+    --General Flow of the Algorithm:
+        The Node instance is given a certain bitmask we'll call "signature", where set bits denote the attributes we can perform a split.
+        The Node also has a "left" and "right" indices of a portion of training data that has been assigned to it (this way, we address a "globally" allocated training data and don't have to copy the data for each node) For each possible splitting variable, we sort the left-to-right portion of the data with respect to that attribute (here just-in-time anonymous classes of Java come in handy), which breaks the left-to-right portion into segments ready to be passed to the current node's children (if we decide to split on this attribute, that is).

     --Modularity/Functionality:

         * MyUtils: utility collection of general-purpose operations and constants
-        * DataHolder: interpets the long as a transaction, encodes a transaction as a long, provides access to transaction's fields, loads DB, etc.
+        * DataHolder: interprets the long as a transaction, encodes a transaction as a long, provides access to transaction's fields, loads DB, etc.

-        [reusability] I will use the above two classes for Assignments 4 & 5, too, as long as the dataset format remain the same.
+        [reusability] I have used the above classes for Assignment 3; and plan to do so for Assignments 5, too, as long as the dataset format remains the same.

-        * AprioriTid: implementation of AprioriTid algorithm, yields the list of all the large itemsets (i.e. L_k for all k >= 2)
-        * AssociationRule: wrapper around association rule with overridden toString() method for pretty-printing
-        * RulesMiner: produces the actual association rules given the list of all large itemsets (L_k for all k >= 2, that is)
-        * Joiner: extends Thread for multithreading during Joins (needed for L_{k-1} x L_{k-1} join)
+        * Classifier: an interface with two methods -- trainOnData() and getPrediction();
+          With this "coding-for-interface" pattern, for Assignment 5, all we have to do is to implement a NaiveBayes class that implements Classifier; all the other classes access the DecisionTree via the Classifier interface;
+          the whole system is loosely coupled to the DecisionTree class.
+All we do is just plug-in another implementation of the Classifier interface.
+        * DecisionTree implements Classifier: essentially, its private inner class Node does all the non-trivial work
         * Main: driver; interacts with the user, I/O set-up, etc.
+        * Bonus: derives a decision tree from training data and classifies another dataset, reports accuracy and class labels

     --Code readability and comments

         All the methods bear self-explanatory names and are supplied with asserts to check for pre/post conditions